ionic-team/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 ### Datetime

-1. Remove any usages of the `placeholder  `, `pickerOptions`, `pickerFormat`, `monthNames`, `monthShortNames`, `dayNames`, and `dayShortNames` properties. `ion-datetime` now automatically formats the month and day names displayed inside of the component according to the region set on the device.
-See the [ion-datetime Localization Documentation](../components/datetime#localization) for more information.
+1. Remove any usages of the `placeholder`, `pickerOptions`, `pickerFormat`, `monthNames`, `monthShortNames`, `dayNames`, and `dayShortNames` properties. `ion-datetime` now automatically formats the month names, day names, and time displayed inside of the component according to the language and region set on the device.
+See the [ion-datetime Localization Documentation](../api/datetime#localization) for more information.

 2. Remove any usages of the `text` and `placeholder` CSS Shadow Parts.

 3. Remove any usages of the `--padding-bottom`, `--padding-end`, `--padding-start`, `--padding-top`, and `--placeholder-color` CSS Variables.
+To customize the padding on `ion-datetime`, you can use any of the `padding` CSS properties.

 4. Remove any usage of the `open` method.
 To present the datetime in an overlay, place it inside of an `ion-modal` or an `ion-popover` component.
-See the [ion-datetime Documentation](../components/datetime) for examples.
+See the [ion-datetime Usage Examples](../api/datetime#usage) for more information.

 5. Remove any usage of the `displayFormat` or `displayTimezone` properties.
 To parse the UTC string provided in the payload of the `ionChange` event, we recommend using [date-fns](https://date-fns.org/).
-See the [ion-datetime Documentation](../components/datetime) for examples.
+See the [ion-datetime Parsing Dates Documentation](../api/datetime#parsing-dates) for examples.

 ### Icon